 TELPAS for kindergarten and grade 1 includes holistically rated observational assessments of listening, speaking, reading, and writing.
+While writing ratings are required for students in kindergarten through grade 1, districts are not required to assemble writing collections for these grade levels.
 For grades 2-12, TELPAS consists of online assessments for listening and speaking and for reading and writing.
+An exception may be possible for a student who meets the eligibility requirements for a special paper or holistic administration.
 TELPAS is administered once a year, in the spring, and retest opportunities are not offered.